-RAM Mutual has developed this safety and health publication for restaurants.
-While this publication is not all-inclusive, it attempts to highlight many common causes of injuries to restaurant employees.
+RAM Mutual has developed this safety and health publication for contractors.
+While this publication is not all-inclusive, it attempts to highlight many common causes of injuries.

 SAFETY MANAGEMENT

 Workers' compensation claims for needless injuries and illnesses are not a wise expenditure.
 You can prevent many claims with proper management.
 The management group confronts many problems that require immediate attention and which often divert attention from safety and health activities.